alexpolt/alexpolt.github.io/src/universe.md

       space) across the entire Universe.

   2. Because of that all particles interact with other particles.
-Quantum Entanglement is better called Quantum Synchronization: particles a synchronized in space and time.
+Quantum Entanglement is better called Quantum Synchronization: particles are synchronized in space and time.
 Such particles are a whole one because energy can redistribute instantly ( wave function collapse ).

   3. Gravity is a particle wave moving in a gradient of the fields of other particles.

   4. Galaxies are formed by a giant eruption from a rotating quasar ( pulsar ) forming spiral sleeves.
 So, it's like squeezing an eclair.
-The presser comes from the strong magnetic fields, that are weakest at the poles .
-The puzzle with the start orbiting speed is  because of the above.
+The pressure comes from the strong magnetic fields, that are weakest at the poles.
+The puzzle with the star orbiting speed is because of the gradient.

-  5. There is no such thing as Black Holes.
-Because of the speed of light limitation.
+  5. There is no such thing as Black Hole because of the speed of light limitation.
 Quasars are the trash refinaries - they turn all material back again into light atoms.

   6. We can possibly have an instant communication device by having a source of entangled photons